- Learn about OFX's bank-beating exchange rates.

 Why would you choose OFX over other money transfer competitors in Australia?

-OFX's fee structure is very easy to understand – a flat $15 fee for transfers under $10,000, free transfers over $10,000.
-Exchange rates are much more favourable for customers than those charged by big banks, and in some cases better than rates offered by its competitors.
+OFX's fee structure is straightforward to understand—a flat $15 fee for transfers under $10,000 and free transfers over $10,000.
+As a result, exchange rates are much more favourable for customers than those charged by big banks and, in some cases, better than those offered by competitors.

-For business customers, large transfer amounts and regular transferrers, OFX offers Forward Exchange Contracts, Limit Orders and FX Options, which are not available from most money transfer services.
+For business customers, large transfer amounts and regular transferrers, OFX offers Forward Exchange Contracts, Limit Orders and FX Options, which are unavailable from most money transfer services.

 Does OFX have an app?

 Yes.
 The OFX app is available from Google Play and the Apple App Store.
-You can use it to log in to your account, make transfers, track transfers, monitor exchange rates, and more.
+You can log in to your account, make transfers, track transfers, monitor exchange rates, and more.